rjmccallumbigl/capslock.ahk/README.md

 # capslock.ahk
+My take on the CAPSHIFT AHK script from https://www.autohotkey.com/board/topic/4310-capshift-slow-down-and-extend-the-caps-lock-key/.
 Replace the caps lock key with a new custom menu for modifying text, launching scripts, or launching files/pages.

 ## String Manipulation
 ![String manipulation](media/stringManipulation.gif)